jina-ai/jina-hub/segmenters/nlp/SlidingWindowSegmenter/README.md

 # SlidingWindowSegmenter

-SlidingWindowSegmenter is one segmenter used in nlp domain.
+SlidingWindowSegmenter is one segmenter used in the NLP domain.
 It splits the text on the doc-level into overlapping substrings on the chunk-level.

 ## Usage: